HTTP-RPC/Kilo/README.md

     <p>Lorem ipsum dolor sit amet.</p>

 ## Java Client
 The Java client library enables Java applications (including Android) to consume HTTP-RPC web services.
-It is distributed as a JAR file that includes the following types, discussed in more detail below:
+It is distributed as a JAR file that contains the following classes, discussed in more detail below:

 * `org.httprpc`
     * `WebServiceProxy` - invocation proxy for HTTP-RPC services